-The Act provides that licences may be subject to conditions in a number of ways.
+The Act provides that licences may be subject to conditions in several ways.
 These are:

-- (a) Mandatory as set out in the Act and by the Secretary of State as prescribed in regulations, for all, or classes of licence; - (b) Default prescribed in regulations made by the Secretary of State, to be attached to all or classes of licences unless excluded by the licensing authority; - (c) Specific conditions that can be attached to an individual licence by the licensing authority.
+- 1. Mandatory as set out in the Act and by the Secretary of State as prescribed in regulations, for all, or classes of licence; - 2.
+Default prescribed in regulations made by the Secretary of State, to be attached to all or classes of licences unless excluded by the licensing authority; - 3.
+Specific conditions that can be attached to an individual licence by the licensing authority.

 Conditions imposed by the Council will be proportionate to the circumstances that they are seeking to address and will be designed to ensure that the licensing objectives are met.
-In particular, this Council will ensure that premises licence conditions are:
+This Council will ensure that premises licence conditions are: